pragyesh29/pragyesh29/README.md

 </br>

-Hi, I am Pragyesh Tiwari, a tech enthusiast who likes to build projects, improve and enhance my skills and learn about new technologies, I aspire to contribute to community by building awesome projects which can solve a real world problem in future.
-Though, I'm totally new to open source community but I'm already liking in here 😄.
+Hi, I am Pragyesh Tiwari, a tech enthusiast who likes to build projects, improve and enhance my skills and learn about new technologies, I aspire to contribute to community by building awesome projects which can solve a real world problem in future😄.

 **Languages**
  </br>